How To Buy Bitcoin In NZ: A Beginner’s Guide

 • It has a big (maybe the biggest?) selection of coins.

-One reason I like EasyCrypto is because the process is so easy.
+One reason I like Sywftx because the interface is so smooth and easy.
 It's literally four steps and the same as buying a pair of shoes online, and you can have your Bitcoin in literally fifteen minutes or less.

-First, click here to head to their website.
+First, clik here to head to their website.

 On their homepage, you'll see an option to open an account: